JinPengGeng/aria2ui/README.md

 aria2ui is an Electron wrapper for [ziahamza/webui-aria2](https://github.com/ziahamza/webui-aria2).
 This package bundles the aria2c binary with the webui-aria2 interface.

+## Pre-built Packages

+Pre-built packages of aria2ui are available on [the releases](https://github.com/znetstar/aria2ui/releases) page.

+The packages have been tested on Linux (Ubuntu 18.04), MacOS (10.13.6) and Windows (10) all x64.

 ## Installation
 To install, run `npm install` then run `npm start` to start locally.